karlwestin/node-gumbo-parser/README.md

 # Gumbo Parser

-## npm install is currently broken :(
+## npm install is currently only works on mac
-do like this:
-1. clone repo
-2. cd into deps/gumbo-parser
-3. ./configure && make install
-4. link to local package

-Sorry, I hope to fix this in the next day
+(I expect to fix linux on the wknd)

 Using [google's gumbo parser](https://github.com/google/gumbo-parser) to parse HTML in node.